dougangus/narc_dp/README.md

 # narc_dp
-Narrow Angle Oneway Elastic Wave equation for rectilinear coordintes
+Narrow Angle Oneway Elastic Wave equation for rectilinear coordintes.

+Code from my PhD thesis and used subsequently.
+Main issue is the compute times due to the required small extrapolation steps needed.
+The finite-difference scheme could be improved to yield more efficient solutions.

 Reference papers for code: \
 Angus, D.A.
 (2007) True amplitude corrections for a narrow-angle one-way elastic wave equation, Geophysics, 72(2), T19-T26. \